-However, more studies are proving that which we have inherently felt along the way of the Technology Super Highway, and that is that it comes with a price.
-Too often, the surface media at our fingertips is replacing, stealing or failing to form the authentic human connection we all need.
+However, more studies are proving that which we have inherently felt all along the way of the Technology Super Highway; it all comes with a price.
+Too often, the surface media at our fingertips is replacing, stealing, or failing to form the authentic human connection we all need.
 Children being raised in today’s world will rarely experience what life was like before everybody had a cell phone.
 When you had no way to communicate between the places you left and the places you arrived.
 The world before “Okay, Google.”

-Could this mean that an entire generation of kids is being raised in an environment where authentic connection is not readily recognized?
-What are the detrimental, emotional effects to having our cell phones on us or near us 24 hours a day, 7 days a week?
+Could this mean that an entire generation of kids is being raised in an environment where an authentic connection is not readily recognized?
+What are the detrimental emotional effects of having our cell phones on us or near us 24 hours a day, 7 days a week?
 Have we calculated the trade-off?

 The first message parents unintentionally send to their kids when they are constantly on their phones, is, that whatever is on that phone is more important than them.
 Cell phones are not just telephones anymore.
 They are the internet.
 They are cameras.
 They are hand-held games.
 They are stimulation outside of connection with our kids.
 The truth is, when we are attached to our phones, we are detached from our kids.
 And when kids and parents are detached from each other, they form unhealthy habits of replacing authentic connection.
 That may fall further into the addiction of screen time, or into unhealthy relationships with others, or even substance abuse.

 Pick technology-free days, even if it’s just once a week, such as Tech-Free Tuesdays, or No Screens on Sunday.
 Instilling these healthy habits will keep parents and kids focused on what is in front of them.
-It is not easy to retrain ourselves when we are accustomed to the distraction.
-The brain will wander when we try to keep still.
+It is not easy to re-train ourselves when we are accustomed to the distraction.
+The mind will wander when we try to keep still.
 This is not just a problem that has come along with the age of technology.
-Blaise Pascal, a 17th century philosopher said, “All men’s miseries derive from not being able to sit in a quiet room alone.”
+Blaise Pascal, a 17th-century philosopher said, “All men’s miseries derive from not being able to sit in a quiet room alone.”
 Cell phones keep us distracted and help us procrastinate.
-They make us feel connected to something, while disconnecting us with everything around us.
+They make us feel connected to something while disconnecting us with everything around us.
 But like any addiction, the difficulty of breaking free gets easier with time.
-Until the day arrives when you not only need it less, but you realize how much it controlled your time, attention and mood.
+Until the day arrives when you not only need it less, but you realize how much it controlled your time, attention, and mood.